Whole Green Foods raises $2m to fight food waste - evokeAG.

 RELATED: Supply chain innovation, Coolsan tackles food waste challenge

-Another value proposition is that WINX is essentially a preserving technology for its potential users, such as ingredient and food manufacturers and primary producers.
+Another value proposition is that WINXTM is essentially a preserving technology for its potential users, such as ingredient and food manufacturers and primary producers.
 The resulting ingredients are shelf-stable, removing the time pressure on growers around picking and selling produce within a short window of time.

 Trials produce new flavours, ingredients

 Whole’s business proposal is to license its technology to other businesses.
-In February 2022, the startup opened its first small-scale (700m2) research and development facility at UWA, in Mount Claremont, housing the WINX prototype – with a production capacity of 15,000 litres per day – where customers are invited to try before they buy.
+In February 2022, the startup opened its first small-scale (700m2) research and development facility at UWA, in Mount Claremont, housing the WINXTM prototype – with a production capacity of 15,000 litres per day – where customers are invited to try before they buy.

 Nick Stamatiou and Cedric Cross

-“At our nutrition lab, customers come with an idea for an application or a flavour and our team work with them over a couple of weeks to prove the concept and to provide more predictive capability, so that’s the exciting stuff for us,” explained Nick.
+“At our nutrition lab, customers come with an idea for an application or a flavour, and our team work with them over a couple of weeks to prove the concept and to provide more predictive capability, so that’s the exciting stuff for us,” explained Nick.

-“Simplot Australia has been doing some preliminary tests on broccoli stems, which have very good nutritional properties and could be blended into sauces or packaged meals.
+“Simplot Australia has been doing some preliminary tests on broccoli stems, which have very good nutritional properties and could be blended into sauces or packaged meals.”

 “And we can create flavours that no one has ever tried before.
-We had butternut pumpkin, pineapples and oranges that were going to waste so we chucked it all in the machine, skins, pips and all, and what came out the other end you would swear was mango!”
+We had butternut pumpkin, pineapples and oranges that were going to waste so we threw it all in the machine, skins, pips and all, and what came out the other end you would swear was mango!”

 RELATED: Bee tracker measures real-time pollination, supercharging yield and profit